 Are there any women on here who have severe eczema and are going through either peri-menopause or menopause.
 The skin on the face and body are dry and hot but using a moisturizer only helps a bit?
 I'm seeing my doctor tomorrow to discuss further treatments because I have people who constantly ask what happened to my face and I'm starting to feel embarrassed about going out in public.
-I just need to know if others who have gone through this have had the eczema clear up after menopause was… read more
+I just need to know if others who have gone through this have had the eczema clear up after menopause was over… read more

 I am 68 & have the worse eczema on face in my life.